lvsl-deactivated/oneliners/README.md

 ### fzf
 [Ffz](https://github.com/junegunn/fzf-bin/releases) is a fuzzy directory search.
 Useful for working with huge code repo, like in most companies.
 Installs as a stand-alone binary with zere depedencies.
-In a huge repository it's really useful to have the following shell alias: `alias vzv='f=$(fzf -e) && vim $f'`.
+In a huge repository it's really useful to have the following shell alias: `alias vzv='f=$(find . | fzf -e) && vim $f'`.
 Using it you can always start from a root of a huge repo and avoid cd-ing into directories and hintting <TAB> a lot.